-Two ways of providing the required protection are,
+Two ways of providing the required protection are as follows:

-- a) by using a black polythene adhesive tape on the outside of the polythene cover, so that it protects the sheet itself from sunshine in this critical area (black polythene film is almost completely resistant to ultra violet light degradation), and - b) by painting the film with aluminium or bitumastic paint above those points where it is in contact with the structure.
+a) By using a black polythene adhesive tape on the outside of the polythene cover, so that it protects the sheet itself from sunshine in this critical area.
+(Black polythene film is almost completely resistant to ultra violet light degradation)

+b) By painting the film with aluminium or bitumastic paint above those points where it is in contact with the structure.

-Use and Fixing of Plastic Films on Structures
+4. Use and Fixings of Plastic Films on Structures

-Any plastic structure intended for emergency housing must
+Any plastic structure intended for emergency housing must:

-- a) offer shelter from the weather,
+- a) Offer shelter from the weather

-- b) be stable in wind, and
+- b) Be stable in wind

-- c) not be unbearably hot in daytime.
+- c) Not be unbearably hot in daytime

-Choice between black and clear film as a covering will depend on
+Choice between black and clear film as a covering will depend on:

-- a) availability,
+- a) Availability

-- b) expected life of the shelter, and
+- b) Expected life of the shelter

-- c) prevailing climatic condition.
+- c) Prevailing climatic condition

 In Bangladesh and in India plastic sheeting has been used in conjunction with bamboo mattings in a very successful way.
-Several thousand houses have been built using plastic sheeting as a waterproof and windproof membrane sandwiched between an inner and outer bamboo woven mat (Figure 1).
+In this case several thousand houses have been built in this manner using the plastic sheeting as a waterproof and windproof membrane sandwiched between an inner and outer bamboo woven mat.
+Figure 1 shows the details.